clavisound/SlimLoRa/README.md

 ## SAMD EEPROM

 SAMD series don't have EEPROM like ATmegas, so if you have an external I2C EEPROM you can define in `SlimLoRa.h`: `#define ARDUINO_EEPROM 2` to enable the external EEPROM.
 In that case, you need the [SparkFun External EEPROM](https://github.com/sparkfun/SparkFun_External_EEPROM_Arduino_Library/) library.
 Make sure that other values like `#define SLIMLORA_EEPROM_MEMORY_TYPE` and others are properly defined.
-Check the example SlimLoRa-battery-complicated.
+Check the example SlimLoRa-battery-feather32u4-SAMD-complicated.

 # Semi-Working